Skip to main content

 Arguments

 • fragment: GraphQL fragment specified using a graphql template literal.
 This fragment must have a @refetchable directive, otherwise using it will throw an error.
-The @refetchable directive can only be added to fragments that are "refetchable", that is, on fragments that are declared on Viewer or Query types, or on a type that implements Node (i.e. a type that has an id).
+The @refetchable directive can only be added to fragments that are "refetchable", that is, on fragments that are declared on Viewer or Query types, or on a type that implements Node (i.e. a type that has an id and has the capability to be queryed by its id field.
+See graphql server specification section for more details).

 • Note that you do not need to manually specify a refetch query yourself.
 The @refetchable directive will autogenerate a query with the specified queryName.
 This will also generate Flow types for the query, available to import from the generated file: <queryName>.graphql.js.